 - 5. The decisions sought in the Cabinet Paper are particularly relevant to Māori rights and interests and the Crown's obligations under the Articles of the Treaty/te Tiriti as they relate to: - the absence of a principle of responsible regulation (principle(s)) relating to the Treaty /te Tiriti - the provision around consultation as part of the good law-making principles - impacts for Māori as part of the 'taking of property' principle - impacts for Māori as part of the 'rule of law' principle - impacts for Māori as part of the 'liberties' principle - panel expertise and appointment requirements for the proposed Regulatory Standards Board (the Board) - the Treaty/te Tiriti settlement legislation, Marine and Coastal Area (Takutai Moana) Act 2011 (Takutai Moana Act), and the Ngā Rohe Moana o Ngā Hapū o Ngāti Porou Act 2019. - 6.
-More broadly, through consultation the Ministry heard concerns about the content and processes for the proposed Bill. - 7.
-The Treaty/te Tiriti impacts of the proposed Bill will ultimately depend on how it is implemented by decision-makers and the guidelines that are created to support the interpretation of its provisions. s 9(2)(h) - 8.
-[LEGALLY PRIVILEGED: s 9(2)(h) - 9.
-[LEGALLY PRIVILEGED:s 9(2)(h)
+More broadly, through consultation the Ministry heard concerns about the content and processes for the proposed Bill.

+7. The Treaty/te Tiriti impacts of the proposed Bill will ultimately depend on how it is

+implemented by decision-makers and the guidelines that are created to support the

+interpretation of its provisions. s 9(2)(h)

+8. [LEGALLY PRIVILEGED: s 9(2)(h)

+9. [LEGALLY PRIVILEGED:s 9(2)(h)

 10. [LEGALLY PRIVILEGED: s 9(2)(h)

 11. [LEGALLY PRIVILEGED: s 9(2)(h)

 12. [LEGALLY PRIVILEGED: s 9(2)(h)

-An urgent application

-relating to this proposal has been lodged with the Tribunal, and it is likely that many of the matters discussed in this TIA will be considered in that urgent application.
+relating to this proposal has been lodged with the T the matters discussed in this TIA will be considered

 13. s 9(2)(h)